Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Simulations

 We consider $\nu \sim Uniform(-2,3)$ such that $w=0.5$.
 Note that the membrane potential assume values in $\R$.
 The unique solution of

 is $x\approx 0.6889$.
 The initial membrane potential of the system is set to $x_0=-1$.
-The results of the simulation are summarized in Figure \ref{fig:simulation1}.
-These results indicate that the estimation error decreases as $x^*, $ the position where we want to estimate, increases and gets closer to $0.6889$.
+The results of the simulations are summarized in Figure \ref{fig:simulation1}.
+These results indicate that the \bdc{Mean Squared Error} \ec decreases as $x^*, $ the position where we want to estimate, increases and gets closer to $0.6889$.
 This is consistent with item b) of Theorem \ref{theo:main}, since the estimation variance is a factor of $F (x^*) $ and thus decreases as $ x^* $ approaches the equilibrium of the limit flow.